 Improve Website PageSpeed With Claude Code: From 42 to 94

-The process that moved this site from 42 to 94 has four steps.
+The process has four steps.

 1. Run your site through PageSpeed Insights and download the full audit report.